tilo/smarter_csv/README.md

    [...]
 Smarter CSV was a big part and helped clean up our code ALOT*

 SmarterCSV was desgined with the use cases in mind that you want to use the imported data to either update a database record, or pass the data on to a background worker.

+### Requirements

+SmarterCSV supports Ruby >= 1.9, and is not tied to a specific Rails version.

+### Installation

+      gem install smarter_csv

+### Getting Started

+See the Getting Started wiki page and follow the simple setup process.

 ### Features